p4lang/behavioral-model/docs/simple_switch.md

 `m.read(result_field2)`, or if both of those calls are in the same action.
 All calls to the `read()` method for `m` must have the same result parameter where the result is written.

-### BMv2 `meter rate and burst_size units` implementation notes.
-### Units help configuring meter with simple_switch_CLI

-The user enters the meter rate in bytes/microsecond and burst_size in bytes.

-If the meter type is packets, the rate is enterted in packets/microsecond and burst_size is number of packets.